Base sizes for finite linear groups with solvable stabilisers: Definitions and preliminaries

 \subsection{Computations using {\sf GAP} and {\sc Magma}}

 We use the computer algebra systems {\sf GAP} \cite{GAP4} and {\sc Magma} \cite{magma} to check the inequality $b_S(S \cdot \SL_n(q))\le c$ for particular cases where $S$ is a maximal solvable subgroup of $\GL_n(q)$ and $q$ and $n$ are small.
-In this section we discuss how the statement $b_S(G)\le c$ can be checked for given $S \le \GL_n(q)$ and integer $c$, and how to construct desired $S$ using {\sf GAP} and {\sc Magma}.
+In this section we discuss how the statement $b_S(G)\le c$ can be checked for given $S \le \GL_n(q)$ and integer $c$.